Gangnam Style: "Oppa Is Just My Style"

-"Gangnam Style" was officially re-released on August 14, 2012, as "Oppa Is Just My Style" (오빤 딱 내 스타일), featuring additional vocals provided by Korean singer and 4Minute member Hyuna.
+"Gangnam Style" was officially re-released on August 14, 2012, as "Oppa Is Just My Style", featuring additional vocals provided by Korean singer and 4Minute member Hyuna.
 Mallika Rao of The Huffington Post wrote that the video was "apparently retrofitted here to work from a woman's point of view, but the main difference we're spotting is less invisible horse riding and more sultry side-eyeing."
-As of January 2021, the accompanying music video had received more than 838 million views, 3.1 million likes, and 598,000 dislikes on YouTube.
+As of September 2026, the accompanying music video had received more than 854 million views, 3.1 million likes, and 598,000 dislikes on YouTube.